AKJ2001/Distance-Btw-Cities/README.md

 **Key Features:**
 - **Google Maps API Integration:** We've harnessed the power of Google Maps API to create a user-friendly interface that allows you to input your desired destination and current location.

-- **Front-end Technologies:** Our project leverages a combination of HTML, CSS, jQuery, and Bootstrap to craft a visually appealing and responsive design, ensuring an optimal user experience across various devices.
+- **Front-end Technologies:** My project leverages a combination of HTML, CSS, jQuery, and Bootstrap to craft a visually appealing and responsive design, ensuring an optimal user experience across various devices.

 - **Efficient Data Processing:** JavaScript takes the center stage in fetching and processing data.
 It enables us to dynamically calculate distances, visualize routes, and display essential travel information.